Enable Logpush to Google Cloud Storage

 - For Grant Cloudflare access to upload files to your bucket, make sure your bucket has added Cloudflare’s IAM as a user (if you did not add it already).

-Enter the Ownership token (included in a file or log Cloudflare sends to your provider) and click Prove ownership.
-To find the ownership token, click the Open button in the Overview tab of the ownership challenge file.
+Enter the Ownership token (included in a file or log Cloudflare sends to your provider) and select Prove ownership.
+To find the ownership token, select Open in the Overview tab of the ownership challenge file.

 Once connected, Cloudflare lists Google Cloud Storage as a connected service under Logs > Logpush.
 Edit or remove connected services from here.

 Create and get access to a GCS bucket

 Cloudflare uses Google Cloud Identity and Access Management (IAM) to gain access to your bucket.
 The Cloudflare IAM service account needs admin permission for the bucket.

 In Storage > Browser > Bucket > Permissions, add the member